 - Mood swings

-DIM has been shown to act selectively on estrogen receptors, which means that it only activates some estrogen receptors.
-By interacting with estrogen receptors, DIM may be helpful for menopausal symptoms.
+DIM has been shown to act selectively on estrogen receptors, which means that it only activates some estrogen receptors.8 By interacting with estrogen receptors, DIM may be helpful for menopausal symptoms.19

 Estrogen receptors are found all over the body:

-Brain: In the brain estrogen has an effect on neurons.
-Mice without estrogen receptors display depression-like behavior.
-Modulating estrogen receptors in the brain can help reduce some of menopause’s mood symptoms.
+- Brain: In the brain estrogen has an effect on neurons.
+Mice without estrogen receptors display depression-like behavior.9 Modulating estrogen receptors in the brain can help reduce some of menopause’s mood symptoms.

-Skin: Estrogen increases the amount of collagen in the skin and promotes skin thickness.
-Decreased levels of estrogen during menopause can cause thinning of the skin and hair loss.
+- Skin: Estrogen increases the amount of collagen in the skin and promotes skin thickness.10 Decreased levels of estrogen during menopause can cause thinning of the skin and hair loss.

 DIM for Men

-Because of these antiandrogen effects, DIM may be helpful for certain men as well.
-It may be particularly beneficial for the support of prostate health.
-Some studies have noted that DIM inhibits cell proliferation and induces apoptosis (cell death) in prostate cancer cells.
-By balancing hormone levels, DIM may also support athletic performance and maintenance of healthy weight.
+DIM may be helpful for men as well.
+DIM for men may be particularly beneficial for prostate health.
+Studies have noted that DIM inhibits cell proliferation and induces apoptosis (cell death) in prostate cancer cells.11, 12